How to create and run react native app on android phone

 Are you clueless about the benefits of the Hermes engine?
 With the default engine as Hermes, you can improve the start-up time of your react native app.
 You can also reduce your app size by decreasing memory usage.

 React Native 0.7 has also brought in a unified approach to configure Codegen specs for Android and iOS.
-Now developers of react native can directly use Codegen configuration in the package.json.
+Now react native development services can directly use Codegen configuration in the package.json.

 Different ways to start building react native apps